ali-asgar/ArduinoDay/README.md

 # Arduino Day
 The passion to teach has always stayed with me.

 Conducted the Arduino Day 2019 hands-on training session for 70+ participants on March 16th at NJIT.
 Organized By IEEE, ACM, ASME, GSA, Student Senate, and IEEE North Jersey Section.
 This full day training session was focussed on Fast Prototyping.
 Participants learnt how to build a complete system from scratch and use them in different applications.

 Arduino Day 2019 held simultaneously on March 16th 2019 had 659 events in 106 countries.
 https://day.arduino.cc

-This repository contains codes for "Fast Prototyping" of various sensors.
+This repository contains codes for "Fast Prototyping" of various sensors and devices.
+- LEDs
+- Push buttons
+- 7 segment display
+- Temperature & Humidity sensor
+- Light sensor
+- Buzzer
+- Ultrasonic sensor
+- Project: Car Parking Assistant

 ### Installing the multi-function shield library
 [Reference Documentation](https://www.mpja.com/download/hackatronics-arduino-multi-function-shield.pdf): Kashif Baig, 2015 cohesivecomputing.co.uk